ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/style-the-app.md

 }
 ```

-The `ion-card` uses shadow DOM, but that is for the internal structure.
+The `ion-card` uses Shadow DOM, but that is for the internal structure.
 The border radius applies to the card itself, which is visible in the normal DOM tree, and thus can be styled via traditional means.

 ### CSS Custom Properties

 The Ionic Framework makes heavy use of CSS Custom Properties.
 They are used to define the color scheme, default padding, etc. They are also used heavily in order to style individual components.
-Have a look at the <a href="https://ionicframework.com/docs/api/button#css-custom-properties">CSS Custom Properties for a button</a> as an example.
+Have a look at the <a href="https://ionicframework.com/docs/api/button#css-custom-properties" target="_blank">CSS Custom Properties for a button</a> as an example.
 This defines an API for the ways in which the framework authors intend for you to be able to style a button.
 You can do so as such:

 ```css
 ion-button {